Alemi7523/Alemi7523.github.io/index.md

 to breed a Marill/Azumarill with Sea Incense to get one, but of course, we have neither the item nor the required parents right now, but they will appear in the future.
+*Aevian Litwick* is required for a Quest, so getting it here allows to finish that quest earlier.

 Return to Wispy Ruins and continue north from the room where you fell down previously.